minnehack/website/content/register-success.md

 # Congratulations!

-## You've successfully registered for the MinneHack 2021.
+## You've successfully registered for MinneHack 2021.

+You should recieve an email within the next 24 hours containing login details for [our chat platform](https://chat.minnehack.io).
 See you online!